rschroll/crosswords/index.md

 You can try Crosswords right away in your browser---just [click here](www/).
 I've trimmed the source list down to those that will work under the cross-origin scripting restrictions in a web environment.
 To get the rest, you've got to download it yourself.
-(Be aware that the back button is slightly broken here.)

 ### For development